Tarpeia: Symbolism

 A common metaphor used in ancient times was the association of water vessels and female sexuality.
 The female body is the container while the water inside represents her fertility.
 Since Tarpeia was a Vestal Virgin, it is very significant that she dropped her water vessel when first seeing Tatius in Propertius' account.
 Vestal Virgins were the embodiment of a perfect citizen of Rome.
 Their "unpenetrated skin" was a metaphor for Rome's walls remaining standing.
 The dropped water is interpreted as Tarpeia not being chaste, connecting her greed with "erotic transgression".

-In Propertius’ version, the symbolism of water also occurs in Tarpeia’s dream where she sees herself as both an Amazon and Bacchanal.
+In Propertius’ version, the symbolism of water also occurs in Tarpeia’s dream where she sees herself as both an Amazon and Bacchante.
 The image of an Amazon refers to the river Thermodon in the mythical Amazon land in Pontus.
-The image of a Bacchanal refers to the Strymon river in Thrace which is associated with Dionysius.
+The image of a Bacchante refers to the Strymon river in Thrace which is associated with Dionysius.

 The myth of Tarpeia has been widely read as a cautionary tale about the evil of treachery, greed, and lust.
 Images of Tarpeia and the myth were later used during the Augustan age as exempla for the incorrect type of Roman woman and trickery.
 The Basilica Aemilia from the 1st century CE prominently features Tarpeia being overwhelmed by shields.
 The use of this image in the Augustan Age is tied to Augustan laws on sexual morality and his attempts to restore the empire.
 Therefore, the myth and image of Tarpeia was politically used to display the "wrong" kind of sexuality.
 Tarpeia is represented as the epitome of a traitorous Roman woman who betrayed her body to the state and was overcome by lust and greed.
 Additionally, the story of Tarpeia also points to the two-way loyalty that Sabine women had during this time in Roman history.